EMC – The black Art, but it doesn’t have to be!

 After speaking with us and answering a few basic questions about the EUT (Equipment Under Test) we will help you identify what standards and tests are applicable to your product.

-Step 2: Re-Compliance tests
+Step 2: Pre-Compliance tests

-If your product has not been previously assessed for EMC or has significantly modified since its last assessment, we always recommend a one day (or half a day for simple products) pre-compliance testing.
+If your product has not been previously assessed for EMC or has been significantly modified since its last assessment, we always recommend a one day (or half a day for simple products) pre-compliance testing.
 At this stage, we will identify obvious failures and could save you allot of time and money!

 Step 3 – Compliance Assessment